• Wed, June 17, 2026

 Photo: Pixabay

-In this sense, the solar energy approval process plays a fundamental role, but it can become a problem when deadlines are not met by concessionaires.
+However, this process can become a problem when the deadlines These obligations are not being met by the concessionaires.

 What is solar energy approval?